feed facts

 Feeding America's Domestic Livestock and Pets Is Essential

 The animal food industry is essential.
-A recent report found that America’s domestic livestock and pets chowed down nearly 284 million tons of safe, high quality and nutritious food in 2019, helping keep our food supply chain stable.
-The report, updated from its 2017 counterpart by the Institute for Feed Education and Research (IFEEDER), also provides expert economic analysis on how the coronavirus pandemic may impact the industry’s growth over the next five years.
+A December 2020 report found that America’s domestic livestock and pets chowed down on nearly 284 million tons of safe, high quality and nutritious food in 2019, supporting their healthy growth and development.
+The report also provided expert economic analysis on how the coronavirus pandemic may impact the industry’s growth through 2025.

 About the Study

-IFEEDER recently worked to quantify exactly how much animal food that domestic livestock and pets consume throughout the various stages of their lives, adjusting for regional feed differences and life stages.
-Utilizing the U.S. Department of Agriculture’s November 2020 data, DIS also established a baseline of the value and volume of feed for six major categories of livestock and poultry (i.e., broilers, layers, turkeys, hogs, dairy cows and beef cattle) and then provided three, forward-looking economic scenarios for the feed sector beyond the COVID-19 crisis.
+The Insititute for Feed Education and Research (IFEEDER) led the research project, which quantified exactly how much animal food domestic livestock and pets consume throughout the various stages of their lives, adjusting for regional feed differences and life stages.
+Also, utilizing the U.S. Department of Agriculture’s November 2020 data, Decision Innovation Solutions (DIS), the economic analysis firm tasked with conducting the consumption report, established a baseline of the value and volume of feed for six major categories of livestock and poultry (i.e., broilers, layers, turkeys, hogs, dairy cows and beef cattle) and then provided three, forward-looking economic scenarios for the feed sector beyond the COVID-19 crisis through 2025.

 Results

-Corn, the most abundantly produced crop in the United States, made up slightly more than half (52%) of the total amount of compounded feed consumed, and when combined with soybean meal (12%) and dried distillers’ grains with solubles (DDGs) (11%), represented more than 75% of all feed tonnage consumed in 2019.
-DIS also reported on a number of other ingredients used in animal diets, including wheat middlings and wheat bran (3%), animal byproduct meals (3%), corn gluten feed/meal (2%), canola meal (2%), animal fats (2%), other processed plant byproducts (1%) and others.
+Corn, the most abundantly produced crop in the United States, made up slightly more than half (52%) of the total amount of compounded feed consumed, and when combined with soybean meal (12%) and dried distillers’ grains with soluble (DDGs) (11%), represented more than 75% of all feed tonnage consumed in 2019.
+DIS also reported on several other ingredients used in animal diets, including wheat middlings and wheat bran (3%), animal byproduct meals (3%), corn gluten feed/meal (2%), canola meal (2%), animal fats (2%), other processed plant byproducts (1%) and others.

 COVID-19’s Impact on Industry

-In a worst-case scenario, where the industry encounters further disruptions in processing and slaughter numbers or potential trade issues, DIS estimated 2025 animal food consumption could further decrease 4.5% to 237.2 million tons at a value of $45.4 billion.
-In an expected-case scenario, where the industry continues business as usual without any further major disruptions, DIS estimated that by 2025 animal food consumption could increase 2.5% to 254.6 million tons worth roughly $48.8 billion.
-In a best-case scenario, where the hotel, retail and institution sectors of the economy recover quickly and travel and trade conditions dramatically improve, DIS estimated that by 2025 feed consumption could increase 5.9.% to 263.1 million tons, valued at $50.4 billion.
+In a worst-case scenario, where the industry encounters further disruptions in processing and slaughter numbers or potential trade issues, DIS estimated that in 2025, animal food consumption could further decrease 4.5% to 237.2 million tons at a value of $45.4 billion.
+In an expected-case scenario, where the industry continues business as usual without any further major disruptions, DIS estimated that by 2025, animal food consumption could increase 2.5% to 254.6 million tons worth roughly $48.8 billion.
+In a best-case scenario, where the hotel, retail and institution sectors of the economy recover quickly and travel and trade conditions dramatically improve, DIS estimated that by 2025, feed consumption could increase 5.9.% to 263.1 million tons, valued at $50.4 billion.

 Learn more about the animal food consumed in your state.